 Hindu Women Have Equal Rights in Ancestral Property

-The Honourable Supreme Court of India has recently ruled that a Hindu Women is entitled to equal share in the Ancestral Property.
-Therefore, she is entitled to be a ‘coparcener’ like her brothers.
-A coparcener is a legal heir, meaning that he/she is entitled to inheriting propery from his/her ancestors.
+The Honourable Supreme Court of India has recently ruled that a Hindu woman is entitled to an equal share in the Ancestral Property.
+Therefore, she is entitled to be a 'coparcener' like her brothers.
+A coparcener is a legal heir, meaning that he/she is entitled to inheriting property from his/her ancestors.
 Before 2005, this right was based upon customary law as well as the Hindus Succession Act, 1956.
 According to section -6 of the latter, only the male members of the family were recognized as coparceners and could rightfully inherit Ancestral property.
-The Act uses ‘Hindu’ as an inclusive term, and is applicable to everyone who is not a Muslim, Christian, Parsi or Jew.
+The Act uses 'Hindu' as an inclusive term and is applicable to everyone who is not a Muslim, Christian, Parsi, or Jew.

 It is important to note here that the right to inherit ancestral property is not without collateral duties.
 The Hindu Succession (Amendment) act bestowed rights as well as liabilities upon the female coparcener.
 Therefore, a female coparcener has same duties towards her ancestral property and elder coparceners, like her male counterpart.
 This means she has the same duties to maintain the property, prevent misuse and degradation of the property etc. A crucial question here is whether a woman is entitled to become a